-Apparently, card denial on Machu Picchu official website is a common problem, there are numerous forums in the internet discussing the issue and the possible solutions.
+Apparently, card denial on the official Machu Picchu website is a common problem; there are numerous forums on the internet discussing the issue and the possible solutions.

 If you are one of the lucky ones, and you have received your confirmation, just skip this section.

-If you encountered the same problem, read through, I made an extensive research and here are the solutions.
+If you encountered the same problem, read on because I researched this extensively and here are the solutions.

-If calling to the bank did not help, in this case you can:
+If calling your bank did not help, in this case you can:

 - try using a friend’s card (you will not need to show it at the entrance);